Engee documentation

 Pd[idx] = 0.8899

-One of the features of the rocsnr function is that you can specify a vector of SNR values and the function will calculate a ROC curve for each of these SNR values.
-Instead of calculating the Pd and Pfa values for a given SNR separately, you can view the results as a graph of the ROC curves.
-The rocsnr function plots ROC curves by default if no output arguments are specified.
-Calling the rocsnr function with an input vector of four SNR values and no output arguments produces a ROC curve plot.
+One of the features of the rocsnr function is that you can set a vector of SNR values, and the function will calculate a ROC curve for each of these SNR values.
+Instead of calculating the Pd and Pfa values separately for a given SNR, you can view the results as a graph of ROC curves.
+The rosnr function plots ROC curves by default if no output arguments are specified.
+Calling the rosnr function with an input vector of four SNR values and no output arguments results in a graph of ROC curves.

 In [ ]: